Notes from your Therapist

 Notes from your Therapist jumped off the shelf on a recent trip to the bookshop.
 Beautifully written notes on scraps of paper about emotional reactions to grief, relationships, wisdom, how you make sense, how to know how you feel, and how to take good care of yourself.

 The author experienced the unexpected and traumatic deaths of her mother in a plane crash at a young age and her husband from an accident after the birth of their baby.
 Her wisdom and vulnerabilities are revealed throughout the book.

-Her words on grief are compelling – not only the grief of a death but of non-death experiences.
+Her words on grief are compelling – not only the suffering of death but of non-death experiences.
 As William Bridges writes in his books on navigating life transitions where change starts with an ending, there is a neutral zone between no longer and not yet, and new beginnings when the individual has adjusted to the change.

-Allyson Dinneen writes “We don’t have to associate grief only with endings.
+Allyson Dinneen writes, “We don’t have to associate grief only with endings.
 When grief comes to sweep you away, tear you down, and reshape you… know it’s just the beginning – of a life reprioritised around more fully living” (p.
 132).
-Grief offers a new growth perspective if we are open to the transformation.
+Grief offers a new growth perspective if we are open to transformation.

 Bridges, W. (2001).
 Transitions: Making sense of life’s changes.
 London, UK: Nicholas Brealey.

 Dinneen, A. (2021).
 Notes from your therapist.
 London, UK: Bluebird.

 Tonkin, L. (1996).
 ‘Growing around grief—another way of looking at grief and recovery.’
 Bereavement Care, 15(1), p.10, DOI: 10.1080/02682629608657376